github/contributors/README.md

 1. Make sure you have at least Python3.11 installed
 1. Copy `.env-example` to `.env`
 1. Fill out the `.env` file with a _token_ from a user that has access to the organization to scan (listed below).
-Tokens should have at least read:org access for organization scanning and read:repo for repository scanning.
+Tokens should have at least read:org access for organization scanning and read:repository for repository scanning.
 1. Fill out the `.env` file with the configuration parameters you want to use
 1. `pip3 install -r requirements.txt`
 1. Run `python3 ./contributors.py`, which will output everything in the terminal